You are currently viewing The Best Activities in Yosemite At Night

 The Ahwahnee Dining Room Dress Code

 The Dining Room has a dress code for dinner (breakfast and lunch are casual).
-Women are asked to wear a dress, skirt, or long pants with a blouse.
+Women are asked to wear a dress (like the one I am wearing), skirt, or long pants with a blouse.
 Men are requested to wear long pants and a collared shirt.
 Remember to pack these clothes so you can eat in The Dining Room.

 The Ahwahnee Bar